 Calf muscle myositis is the occurrence of inflammation of the calf muscle.
 Though rare, this can be caused by infections or autoimmune conditions.
 An autoimmune condition often attacks the tissues of the body by mistake.

 Rhabdomyolysis is when the muscle breaks down because of long-term pressure, over-exercising, drug side effects or a severe medical condition, but if this happens, it is likely to affect numerous muscles in the body.
-The characteristic triad of complaints in rhabdomyolysis is muscle pain, weakness, and dark urine.
-Calf pain is one of the muscle groups often impacted when muscle pain is reported.
-(7)
+The characteristic triad of complaints in rhabdomyolysis is muscle pain, weakness and dark urine.
+The calf is one of the muscle groups often impacted when muscle pain is reported.